garage44/garage44/packages/malkovich/docs/architecture/adr/015-auth.md

 - Authentication changes require coordination across applications
 - Anonymous access patterns must be preserved for public content
 - Credential storage format becomes a shared contract

-## Evolution Log

-**Initial Decision** (2025-01-27):
-- Proposed unified authentication flow to eliminate user friction
-- Identified shared Login component as key architectural element
-- Planned auto-connect logic for seamless group access

-**Implementation Plan:**
-- Create shared Login component in common package
-- Update Pyrite and Expressio to use shared component
-- Implement automatic group connection with stored credentials
-- Maintain fallback login screen for error cases

-**Lessons Learned:**
-- [To be filled during implementation]
-- [To be filled during implementation]
-- [To be filled during implementation]

-**Adjustment Recommendations:**
-- [To be filled based on implementation experience]
-- [To be filled based on user feedback]
-- [To be filled based on performance metrics]

 ## Related Decisions